MoukhtarZBV/MoukhtarZBV/README.md

 ## 🧠 About Me

 I love understanding how things work and building clean, functional, and aesthetic applications, from low-level systems in **C** to modern **Angular** frontends.
 I’m driven by curiosity, creativity, and a constant desire to learn.
-> “I enjoy pushing my limits, both in code and in life, while avoiding living exclusively on instant noodles.”

 ---